Why a Rendering?

 That gets us a really nice base image.

 The label itself, usually produced in Adobe Illustrator, is exported at 600 dpi.
-This becomes the “symbol” in Adobe Illustrator where I use 3d tool to wrap it around a cylinder shape.
+This is converted to a “symbol” in Adobe Illustrator where I use 3d tool to wrap it around a cylinder shape.
 I bring the base container in behind the label to tweak the perspective until I think it looks right.

 This label wrap is then imported as a “smart object” where I can position it in relation to the container shape.
 I take the time to produce a vector outline for the label itself.
 This is very important so that I can build a duplicate blank white layer behind the label.
 The resulting top layer is the label design, which I convert to “multiply”.
 The new blank white layer behind the label can now be set to a semi transparent setting which allows the shadowing of the container to show.
 This causes a more realistic “turning” of the form.
 In other words, the shading can come through the label a little to make it appear that it is wrapping around the container.

 I then produce one image with the shadow and reflection and one without.
 I get rid of the white background and soft blur the reflection to transparent rather than to white.
-This gives me maximum flexibility for placing on a variety of backgrounds without any white.
+This gives me maximum flexibility for placing on a variety of photographic or other backgrounds without any white pixels giving away the illusion.